hariprasadraja/dotfiles/README.md

 ## Disclaimer ⚠️

 I am not sure either this will work fine at your PC. please try this at your own risk.
-Read the source code before using it.
-Rise :bug: if any
+Read the source code before using it and feel free to edit as well.

+Raise :bug: if any.

 ## How To